christian-krieg/yourls-plugin-base-url-rewrite/README.md

-It is assumed that the system behind ``https://acme.com/r`` performs (e.g., wildcard) redirects from ``https://acme.com/r/(.*)`` to ``https://link.acme.com/$1`` which are then further redirected to the respective target URLs.
+It is assumed that the system behind ``https://acme.com/r`` performs (e.g., wildcard) redirects from ``https://acme.com/r/(.*)`` to ``https://link.acme.com/$1`` which are then further redirected by YOURLS to the respective target URLs.

 ## Installation